Servoy/servoy-doc/ng-titanium-migration.md

 **Update Servoy Developer**

 It is recommended to [download](https://servoy.com/download) and install the latest stable version of Servoy Developer.
-Use `Version 2022.3.x` at a minimum.
+Use version `2022.3.x` at a minimum.

 Be sure to commit any outstanding changes or back up your workspace.
 If you are using source control, then it is a good idea to move to a new branch in your repository as you work through the changes.

 **Update Component Packages**

 Your solution must use Titanium-compatible component packages in order to run the NG Titanium client.
-You will need to update each package to ensure that they are Ti-compatible.
+You will need to update each package to ensure compatibility.

 In Servoy Developer, open the Servoy Package Manager (SPM) and review the Components and Services that are in use.

+**How do I know if a component package is compatible ?**
-How do I know You will likely be updating from a semantic version to a year-based version.

-For example, updating grid components:  `NG-Grids 2.9.1`  -->  `NG-Grids 2022.3.1`
+You will likely be updating from a semantic version to a year-based version.
+Be sure your package is minimum `2022.3.x` For example, updating grid components could look like this:  `NG-Grids 2.9.1`  -->  `NG-Grids 2022.3.1`

+**What to do if a package is not compatible ?**

-Component packages which are not Ti-compatible may cause problems rendering.
-By now, most component packages shipped by Servoy have been updated to include Titanium sources.
-However, certain packages may not have been migrated, or you have received a custom package from Servoy's services department.
+Component packages which are not Ti-compatible may prevent your solution from running in NG Titanium.
+By now, most supported packages shipped by Servoy have been updated to include Titanium sources and the remaining are planned.
+However, it's possible that your application references **custom/3rd-party packages** which are not Ti-compatible.
+In this case, you will need to migrate these packages, a task which may not be trivial.

+If this sounds like your situation, then please read the [Titanium Component Development Guide](https://servoy.github.io/servoy-doc/ng-titanium-component-development-guide.html).